Watch for Continued Losses in Shares of Dover Corp (DOV) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Dover Corp (DOV)

-Dover Corp (NYSE:DOV) traded at a new 52-week low today of $86.59.
-This new low was reached on below average trading volume as 53,000 shares traded hands, while the average 30-day volume is approximately 975,000 shares.
+Shares of Dover Corp (NYSE:DOV) traded today at $75.92, breaking its 52-week low.
+This new low was reached on below average trading volume as 65,000 shares traded hands, while the average 30-day volume is approximately 1.1 million shares.

 Dover Corporation manufactures a variety of specialized industrial products and manufacturing equipment.
 The Company's products include material handling equipment, refuse truck bodies, tank trailers, refrigeration systems, refrigeration display cases, marking and coding systems, sucker rods, drill bit inserts, nozzles, swivels and breakaways, and electronic technology equipment.